 Results: Representative Results of Förster Resonance Energy Transfer Mapping

-After performing the FRET experiments, the binding sites were mapped between different regions of the preprotein and three distinct locations on the SecA and SecYEG proteins [1].
+FRET experiments between different regions of the preprotein and three distinct locations on the SecA and SecYEG proteins map the preprotein binding site and orientation [1].

 LAB MEDIA: FIGURE 1A-D.

-The putative binding site of the signal peptide was identified as THF (two-helix finger), and the preprotein cross-linking domain suggested an orientation in a parallel position to the THF [1].
+The putative binding site of the signal peptide was previously identified as the THF (two-helix finger), and the SecA C-terminal tail suggested an orientation in a parallel position to the THF [1].

 LAB MEDIA: FIGURE 1F.
+(Video Editor: highlight red and cyan regions)

-Steady-state fluorescence spectra of the SecA37 (Sec-A-37) with PhoA2 (Pho-A-2) and PhoA22 (Pho-A-22) were also obtained [1].
-Reduction in the intensity indicated that greater energy transfer occurs from PhoA22 [2] relative to the PhoA2 site, which is located away from SecA37 [3]
+Steady-state FRET spectra between SecA37 (Sec-A-37) and PhoA2 (Pho-A-2) and PhoA22 (Pho-A-22) were obtained [1].
+Reduction in the donor intensity indicated that greater energy transfer occurs from PhoA22 [2] relative to the PhoA2 site, which is located further away from SecA37 [3]

 LAB MEDIA: FIGURE 1G.